sul-dlss-labs/sdr_view_components/README.md

 <% end %>
 ```

-The `:dark` variation supports providing an rgb value via the `rgb_color_str` param in order to override the default dark background, for example:
+The `:dark` variation supports providing an rgb value via the `background_color` param in order to override the default dark background, for example:

 ```
 <%= render SdrViewComponents::Structure::HeaderComponent.new(title: 'Test Header', subtitle: 'Test Subtitle', variant: :dark, rgb_color_str: '1, 104, 149') do |header| %>